bmorris3/retrieval/docs/retrieval/tutorial.rst

 which is close to the temperature used to generate the example spectrum, so we have demonstrated that the forward model is producing a sufficient approximation to the observed spectrum.
+It was straightforward in this example above to fit for the temperature, but it will take a bit more effort to find the uncertainty on the temperature.

 MCMC with a likelihood
 ++++++++++++++++++++++

-It was straightforward in the example above to fit for the temperature, but it may take a bit more effort to find the uncertainty on the temperature.
-One computationally expensive but easy-to-implement technique for measuring the uncertainty on the fitting parameter (temperature) is with `Markov Chain Monte Carlo <https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo>`_.
+One computationally expensive but easy-to-implement technique for measuring the uncertainty on the fitting parameter is `Markov Chain Monte Carlo (MCMC) <https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo>`_.
 MCMC is a Bayesian technique, and uses some of the concepts straight out of `Bayes' theorem <https://en.wikipedia.org/wiki/Bayes%27_theorem>`_,